-I am sure you have already heard the rumor- Japanese mayonnaise is the best!
+Surely, you have already the worldwide information- Japanese mayonnaise is the best!

-I am not the exception, I like Japanese mayonnaise, especially Kewpie.
+I am not an exception, I like Japanese mayonnaise, especially Kewpie.

 I always bring 3 -4 Kewpie mayonnaise from Japan and don’t let my husband use it.

 So today, I guide you on why Japanese mayonnaise is so special and introduce major products in Japan.